Josh Pace: Final season

 In October 2014, Pace joined the Shreveport-Bossier Mavericks for the 2014–15 ABA season.
 On April 12, 2015, he helped the Mavericks defeat the Miami Midnites to win the 2015 ABA championship.
 He subsequently earned league MVP honors for the second time in his career after averaging a team-high 17.7 points per game with 7.4 rebounds and 5.8 assists.
 Following the 2014–15 season, he retired from playing professionally in order to join the coaching ranks.

 Coaching career

 In July 2015, Pace was hired as an assistant coach by Pepperdine Waves women's basketball team head coach Ryan Weisenberg, Pace's former coach at the Manawatu Jets in 2012.

 In August 2019, Pace was hired as the Associate Women's Basketball Coach for the Western New Mexico Mustangs women's basketball team.
 In March 2020, he was named the head coach.

+In June 2024, Pace was hired to be assistant coach for the Old Dominion Monarchs women's basketball team under head coach DeLisha Milton-Jones.

 Personal

 Pace is the son of Larry and June Pace, and has a younger sister, Alexis.